Singing With Good Posture

 Your singing instrument includes your entire body, not just the tiny vocal bands ( cords. ) Your spine, head, neck, shoulders, knees, feet and everything in between are involved when you sing.

 Before you sing, especially if you're doing a concert, check to make sure that your body is in correct alignment.
-Your singing muscles are connect to your spine, therefore it's important to take time to do this.
+Your singing muscles are connected to your spine, therefore it's important to take time to do this.

 Because breathing is so crucial during singing, you don't want tension in your body.
 Tension will prevent you from taking a deep breath by using the diaphragmatic muscle.